-In a previous blog post we wrote about our new mains energy monitoring system which reads the values from our electric and gas meters and stores them in an online database.
-The gas reading was done using a reed switch sensor which was supposed to be designed to work with our model of gas meter.
-After the installation everything looked like it was working properly but after a few days we noticed that the gas reading on the energy monitor was lower than the dials on the gas meter.
+In a previous blog post, we wrote about our new mains energy monitoring system which reads the values from our electric and gas meters and stores them in an online database.
+The gas reading was done using a reed switch sensor which was supposed to be designed to work with our model of the gas meter.
+After the installation, everything looked like it was working properly but after a few days, we noticed that the gas reading on the energy monitor was lower than the dials on the gas meter.

 Original Gas Meter Sensor reed switches